+The Oklahoma City Blazers went 2-0-1 last week against three of the other playoff teams in the Northern Conference.
+That’s the good news.
 The bad news?
 The Blazers didn’t gain too many standings points in the Northeast division championship race as both Bossier-Shreveport and Mississippi kept pace.